feathery-org/feathery-react/README.md

 ### Return Value

-It returns the flag's state, which is an object consisting of the following keys:
+`useFeathery` returns user settings in an object with the following properties:

 1. `loading`\
    `boolean`\
-   `true` when flags are being loaded, `false` otherwise.
-Can be used to display a loaded when `async` is `true`.
+   `true` when settings are being fetched, `false` otherwise.
+Can be used to display loading state when `async` is `true`.

-2. `flags`\
+2. `settings`\
    `object` or `null`\
-   An object containing all the flags as key-value pairs.
-If the flags are not loaded, `flags` is `null`.
+   An object containing all of the settings as key-value pairs.
+If the settings are not yet loaded, `settings` is `null`.

 3. `error`\
    `Error object` or `false`\
-   If an error occures during the fetching of flags, like Fetch request failing, invalid keys etc., an `error` is set with an Error object.
+   If an error occures while settings are being fetched, `error` is set.

 ### Usage